Vertex AI

 --api-key-env VERTEX_SA_JSON

-contenox config set default-model gemini-2.5-flash
+contenox config set default-model gemini-flash-latest

 contenox config set default-provider vertex-google